balena-io-experimental/fin-block/docs/03-building.md

 # Building

+This balenaBlock can be pre-built for testing or release.
+In order to emulate the pushing images to the balenaBlocks dockerhub org, such as with releasing the block, you can set up a locally hosted docker registry for testing.

 ## Local Registry

-In order to emulate the pushing images to the balenaBlocks dockerhub org, you can set up a locally hosted docker registry for testing.
 To do this you need to first host a registry server:

 ```bash